joric/oneliners/README.md

 ## Oneliners

+Just FYI, for starters, this repository is not only README.md, it's also 700+ solutions [here](../../leetcode).

 ### Leetcode-specific

 Leetcode imports modules as wildcards, so you don't have to specify module names.
 There are some exceptions: